molstar/molstar/docs/docs/plugin/managers/markdown-extensions.md

 - `center-camera` - Centers the camera
 - `apply-snapshot=key` - Loads snapshots with the provided key
+- `play-snapshots` - Starts playback of state snapshots
+- `play-transition` - Plays an animation associated with the given snapshot
 - `focus-refs=ref1,ref2,...` - On click, focuses nodes with the provided refs
 - `highlight-refs=ref1,ref2,...` - On mouse over, highlights the provided refs
 - `query=...&lang=...&action=highlight,focus&focus-radius=...`